A Logarithmic Bayesian Approach to Quantum Error Detection: Performance

 \subsection{Time step}

-Lastly, Figure~\ref{fig:step_acc} shows the accuracy of the filters as a function of the measurement integration time $T$, and reveals a large number of different trends.
+Lastly, Figure~\ref{fig:step_acc} shows the accuracy of the filters as a function of the measurement integration time $T$, which reveals many different trends.
 The time steps range from $1$~ns to 1~$\mu s$, mapping to noise variances on the order of $100$ to $0.1$ respectively, which allows us to explore the behavior of these filters under both high-noise and low-noise conditions.

 Focusing first on the double-threshold scheme, it is clear that the step size does not have a significant effect on its performance.
-This is expected, as the thresholding procedure already includes an exponential moving average which smooths over the Gaussian noise regardless of step size.
+This is unsurprising, as the thresholding procedure of \cite{Atalaya_Zhang_Niu_Babakhani_Chan_Epstein_Whaley_2021} already includes an exponential moving average which smooths over the Gaussian noise for all step sizes.
 Indeed, since smaller values of $T$ result in more measurements per time interval, the stronger noise is balanced out by the greater sample size of the average.
 This is the same trade-off described in Eq.~\eqref{eq:standard_error} in the context of mean value estimation.

 Looking next at the linear Wonham filter, Figure~\ref{fig:step_acc} provides a very clear demonstration of its dependence on $T$.
 At a time step of $1$ ns the filter is effectively optimal, which is expected given that the differential Wonham filter of Eq.~\eqref{eq:wonham_filter} is known to be exact.
 However, under more realistic conditions in which hardware latency and other factors generate longer time steps, the first-order nature of the filter starts to negatively impact its performance.